hammerheim-game/hammerheim-rules/4-magic.md

 Those with great faith in the gods can call upon their divine power.
 The priests of Sigmar can pray for many miracles: healing of wounds, strengthening the resolve of their comrades or the banishment of Daemonic creatures and the Undead.
 The Prayers of Sigmar can be used by Witch Hunter Warrior Priests and Sigmarite Matriarchs.
-A warrior may use the divine power of Sigmar while wearing armour.
+A warrior may use the divine power of Sigmar while wearing armor.
 Prayers of Sigmar are not regarded as spells, so any special protection against spells does not affect them.
 D6 Result
 1 The Hammer of Sigmar Difficulty 7